Omnichannel Ecommerce Platform: Detailed Overview

 Multichannel Ecommerce Strategy

-A good example of multichannel ecommerce startegy is Best Buy, where their website and physical stores are disconnected.
+A good example of multichannel ecommerce strategy is Best Buy, where their website and physical stores are disconnected.

 In this model, there is no real omnichannel integration between the online and offline experiences.